El Fuego del Sol Recycled Briquettes

 El Fuego del Sol follows international Fair Trade standards for all operations in Haiti, the Dominican Republic, and the U.S.A., and requires all business partners to do the same.

 Using past results from previous briquettes, El Fuego del Sol started experimenting with ideas on the internet.
-El Fuego del Sol is about to begin residential field testing of the briquettes in rural communities.
+For 2015, El Fuego del Sol was about to begin residential field testing of the briquettes in rural communities.
 Progress on those tests is unknown.

 Ideas winner for inner American ideas competition.

 Haiti energy globe award for Haiti.

 You can use the form below to contribute a photo of this product.

 Please let us know your experience in using this product through comments below.